Large Banks and Systemic Risk: Insights from a Mean-Field Game Model: Introduction

-The MFG methodology has been used to solve problems in an extensive range of applications, among which, equilibrium pricing \citep{Firoozi2022MAFI,gomes_mean-field_2018,fujii_mean_2021}, optimal execution problems \citep{casgrain_meanfield_2020, FirooziISDG2017,Wu2017Maximumprinciplemeanfield,Cardaliaguet2018Meanfieldgame,Lehalle2019MeanFieldGame, ThesisDena2019}, compliance market design \citep{firoozi_principal_2022}, games of timing \citep{Gueant2011MeanFieldGames}, and industry dynamics \citep{aid2020entry}.
+The MFG methodology has been applied to various problems in a wide range of applications, particularly in the context of financial markets, including equilibrium pricing \citep{Firoozi2022MAFI,gomes_mean-field_2018}, optimal investment and execution problems in markets \citep{casgrain_meanfield_2020, FirooziISDG2017,FuUlrich2021,Lacker_Zariphopoulou_Zariphopoulou2019}, compliance market design \citep{firoozi_principal_2022}, and cryptocurrency markets \citep{li2023mean}, just to name a few.
 More related to this paper, several studies of systemic risk use the MFG methodology.
-The first interbank model using MFGs was proposed in \citep{CarmonaSysRisk2015} with $N$ small banks borrowing or lending to each other and to the central bank.
-In their model, the log-monetary reserves of the banks are modeled as a system of mean-reverting controlled diffusion processes coupled in the drift with the average log-monetary reserve of all banks and subject to correlated noise processes.
-It is concluded that interbank transactions improve the stability of the interbank market. \citet{Fouque2013StabilityModelInterbank} use a set of interacting Feller diffusion processes to model the monetary reserves of banks and quantify the relationship between the lending preference of a bank and its bankruptcy.
+The first interbank model using MFGs was proposed in \citep{CarmonaSysRisk2015} with a finite number of small banks borrowing or lending to each other and to the central bank.
+The log-monetary reserves of the banks are modeled as a system of Ornstein–Uhlenbeck controlled diffusion processes coupled in the drift with the average log-monetary reserve of all banks and subject to correlated noise processes.
+The paper concludes that interbank transactions improve the stability of the interbank market. \citep{Fouque2013StabilityModelInterbank} uses a set of interacting Feller diffusion processes to model the monetary reserves of banks and quantify the relationship between the lending preference of a bank and its bankruptcy.
 They conclude that the growth rate and lending preferences are important for understanding the systemic risk in interbank lending.
-Furthermore, \citet{Fouque2013SystemicRiskIllustrated} investigate different types of coupled systems: uncontrolled systems coupled through the drift term and correlated Brownian motions, and controlled systems with mean-field interaction.
-They show that interbank borrowing and lending activities increase both the stability and the likelihood of a systemic event.
-These results are consistent with those from the numerical experiments of \citet{Garnier2013LargeDeviationsMean}.
-These models have been further extended to accommodate other factors. \citet {Sun2018SystemicRiskInterbank} use the Cox–Ingersoll–Ross (CIR) process instead of the Ornstein–Uhlenbeck (OU) process to model the evolution of the log-monetary reserves. \citet{Sun2019SystemicRiskHeterogeneous} extended the interbank model by considering heterogeneous borrowing and lending among banks. \citet{Bo2015SystemicRiskInterbanking} used the coupled jump diffusion to model the interbank system in which the jumps represent the inflows and outflows of customer deposits and provided a useful analytical tool to assess the systemic risk in a large number of heterogeneous interbank systems.
+Furthermore, \citep{Fouque2013SystemicRiskIllustrated} shows that interbank borrowing and lending activities increase both the stability and the likelihood of a systemic event.
+These results are consistent with those from the numerical experiments of \citep{Garnier2013LargeDeviationsMean}. \citep {Sun2018SystemicRiskInterbank} uses the Cox–Ingersoll–Ross process to model the evolution of the log-monetary reserves while \citep{Huang2017RobustStochasticGames} extends the model by incorporating model ambiguity.
+Furthermore, \citep{Bo2015SystemicRiskInterbanking,sun2022mean,RenDena2024risk,Sophia-thesis} incorporate heterogeneity among banks in terms of model parameters.
+The work \citep{Bo2015SystemicRiskInterbanking} uses coupled jump diffusion processes to model interaction among banks and provides a useful analytical tool to assess systemic risk. \citep{sun2022mean} verifies the existence of equilibria in a two-group and a multi-group heterogeneous interbank markets.
+Moreover, \citep{RenDena2024risk} and \citep{Sophia-thesis} incorporate risk aversion into interbank models through exponential cost functionals. \citep{RenDena2024risk} uses the Fokker-Planck equation to formulate the probabilities of individual default and systematic risk in response to a common shock, while \citep{Sophia-thesis} conducts an analysis using Monte Carlo simulations in a heterogeneous interbank market that includes a major bank.